Getquin Review 2026: Still the Best “Free” Portfolio Tracker for European Investors?

 Getquin is definitely on the safe side of portfolio management apps.

 This is because Getquin doesn’t actually allow its users to make any trades on their portfolio accounts via the app.
-Users can only connect their (German) exchange accounts or add their transactions manually for the purpose of tracking their latest trades on the exchanges and their current crypto holdings.
+Users can only connect their exchange accounts or add their transactions manually for the purpose of tracking their latest trades on the exchanges and their current crypto holdings.
+(Update 2026: Open Banking now extends well beyond Germany — major European brokers like DEGIRO, Trade Republic, and Scalable Capital are supported.
+See the “What’s Actually Changed Since 2022” section.)

-This enables an incredible amount of security for Getquin users, as there is no need to worry about securing an account with access to many accounts.
+This provides an incredible level of security for Getquin users, as there is no need to worry about securing an account that grants access to many accounts.
 Of course, this comes with the tradeoff of not being able to trade assets directly in the app, which creates a bit of overall friction with the process of managing your portfolios.

 The cost of Getquin